Complexity of Geometric programming in the Turing model and application to nonnegative tensors: Introduction

+In Section~\ref{sec:aplogeig}, we shows that if $\bF$ is strongly irreducible, meaning that $D(\bF)$, the Jacobian of the map $\bF$, has positive off-diagonal entries for $\z\in\Rpp^{n}$, then an approximation of the positive log-eigenvector can be computed is polynomial time.

-Section \ref{sec:symten} discusses applications of our results to the following cases.
-In Subsections \ref{subsec:stenhp} and \ref{subsec:pthmmupg} we show that the maximum $\mu_d(g)$ is polynomially computable.
+In Section~\ref{sec:symten}, we discuss the applications of our results to the following cases.
+In Subsections \ref{subsec:stenhp} and \ref{subsec:pthmmupg} we show that the maximum $\mu_d(g)$ of a nonnegative $g$ of degree $d$ form over the $\ell_d$ unit sphere, is polynomial time computable.
 Subsection \ref{subsec:unhgr} discusses the spectral radius of uniform hypergraphs.
-Proposition \ref{ubcliqueghr} gives a lower bound on the spectral radius uniform hypergraphs using the clique number of the hypergraphs.
+Proposition \ref{ubcliqueghr} gives a lower bound on the spectral radius of uniform hypergraphs using the clique number of the hypergraphs.
 This bound is closely related to the bounds in \cite{RBP09,XQ15}.
-Since the spectral radius of uniform hypergraph is polynomially computable, the above bound gives a computable upper bound for the clique number of a hypergraph.
-Subsection \ref{subsec:quashommapspol} shows polynomial computability of the spectral radius of weakly irreducible nonnegative quasi-homogeneous maps, and $\mu_d(g)$ of $d$-quasi-homogeneous form.
-Subsection \ref{subsec:pcmupg} shows the polynomial computability of $\mu_p(g)$ for $p\ge d+1$ for $d$-quasi-homogeneous form.
+Since the spectral radius of a uniform hypergraph is polynomially computable, the above bound gives a computable upper bound for the clique number of a hypergraph.
+Subsection \ref{subsec:dihyper} discusses briefly the notion of dihypergraphs that is induced by nonnegative homogeneous maps of $\bF:\Rpp^{n}\to \Rpp^{n}$.
+The spectral radius of a dihypergraph is $\rho(\bF)$.
+Subsection \ref{subsec:quashommapspol} shows polynomial time computability of the spectral radius of weakly irreducible homogeneous posynomial maps, and $\mu_d(g)$ of $d$-homogeneous posynomial forms.
+Subsection \ref{subsec:pcmupg} shows the polynomial time computability of $\mu_p(g)$ for $p\ge d\ge 2$ for $d$-homogeneous posynomial forms, where $p$ and $d$ are rational.
+Subsection \ref{sec:pqmnorms} shows that the mixed norm $\|A\|_{p,q}$ for $A\in\Q^{m\times n}_{+}$ and $q\in\N, q\le p\in\Q$ is polynomial time computable.